-Benefit Description Laboratory, Radiology an d Other Diagnostic Services (Continued) Screening and diagnostic mammograms Please Note: No In-Network Member Cost Sharing applies to certain preventive care services.
-For a list of covered preventive services, please see the Preventive Services notice at: www.harvardpilgrim.org/GIC .
-Prior Approval Required: You must obtain Prior Approval for computerized axial tomography (CAT and CT and CTA scans); Magnetic resonance imaging (MRI and MRA scans); Nuclear cardiac studies; and Positron emission tomography (PET scans).
-If you use a Plan Provider located within Massachusetts, Maine, and New Hampshire, he/she will seek Prior Approval for you.
-The Prior Approval process is initiated by calling: 1-800-708-4414 .
-Please see section I.F.
-PRIOR APPROVAL for more information.
-25 .
-Low Protein Foods The Plan covers food products modified to be low-protein ordered for the treatment of inherited diseases of amino acids and organic acids up to the limit stated in your Schedule of Benefits.
-26 .
+Benefit Description 29 .
 Maternity Care The Plan covers the following maternity services: Routine outpatient prenatal care, including evaluation and progress screening, physical exams, recording of weight and blood pressure monitoring.
-Prenatal genetic testing • Delivery, including a minimum of 48 hours of inpatient care following a vaginal delivery and a minimum of 96 hours of inpatient care following a caesarean section Any decision to shorten the inpatient stay for the mother and her newborn child will be made by the attending physician and the mother.
-If early discharge is decided, the mother will be entitled to a minimum of one home visit. • Newborn care Coverage is limited to routine nursery charges for a healthy newborn unless the child is enrolled in the Plan.
+Prenatal genetic testing Delivery, including a minimum of 48 hours of inpatient care following a vaginal delivery and a minimum of 96 hours of inpatient care following a caesarean section Any decision to shorten the inpatient stay for the mother and her newborn child will be made by the attending physician and the mother. • Newborn care Coverage is limited to routine nursery charges for a healthy newborn unless the child is enrolled in the Plan.
 Please see section VII.
 Eligibility for more enrollment information.
-Routine outpatient postpartum care for the mother up to six weeks after delivery Breastfeeding primary care interventions (applicable to pregnant women and new mothers), including electric and manual breast pumps, lactation classes and support at prenatal and post-partum visits, and newborn visits Non-routine prenatal and post-partum care, including, but not limited to: Administration and supply of immune globulin, RhoGAM Amniocentesis Nuchal translucency ultrasound when performed separately from a standard obstetrical ultrasound • Non-routine nursery charges for a newborn (covered as a separate inpatient stay) Please Note: No In-Network Member Cost Sharing applies to breast pumps and certain preventive care services.
+Routine outpatient postpartum care, including postpartum depression and major depressive disorder screenings for the mother up to six weeks after delivery • Breastfeeding primary care interventions (applicable to pregnant women and new mothers), including electric and manual breast pumps, lactation classes and support at prenatal and post-partum visits, and newborn visits • Universal Postpartum Home Visiting Services including at least 1 visit at the patient's home or other mutually agreed upon location with no Member Cost Sharing as required by law.
+Non-routine prenatal and post-partum care, including, but not limited to: Administration and supply of immune globulin, RhoGAM Amniocentesis Nuchal translucency ultrasound when performed separately from a standard obstetrical ultrasound Non-routine nursery charges for a newborn (covered as a separate inpatient stay) Please Note: No In-Network Member Cost Sharing applies to breast pumps and certain preventive care services.
 For a list of covered preventive services, please see the Preventive Services notice at: www.harvardpilgrim.org/GIC .
+Prior Approval Required: You must obtain Prior Approval for any planned inpatient admission or when a newborn is admitted to a neonatal intensive care unit.
+The notification process is initiated by calling: 1-800-708-4414 .
+Please see section I.F.
+PRIOR APPROVAL for more information.